 The required investment of €200,000 can be evidenced either by a bank deposit or appropriate receipts of business-related expenses (e.g. purchase of office space, equipment), dated within six (6) months of the application.

+Foreign employees applying for a Cyprus work permit must meet minimum salary, qualification and employment requirements established by the authorities.
 A non E.U. national, subject to the relevant qualifications and experience, can be employed based on the following criteria:

 The minimum acceptable